Ad Copy For Real Estate PPC Campaigns | 8 Tips to Get You More Clicks!

 Tip #5: Touch On The Prospect’s Emotional Pain Or Desire

-When you’re writing sales copy, your goal is to connect with your prospect’s emotional pain or desire (depending on if you’re trying to attract sellers or buyers).
+When you’re writing sales copy, you aim to connect with your prospect’s emotional pain or desire (depending on whether you’re trying to attract sellers or buyers).
 No one buys anything or commits to anything without first seeing a vision in their head — a vision for how that product or service might solve their problem or give them something they desire.

 No one buys a car without first imagining owning it.
 No one buys a house without first walking around and imagining living in it.
 And no one will work with you unless they can see the tangible benefits of doing so.